 - The school promotes an environment where everyone feels happy, safe and secure.
-Our behaviour policy is on our website. - The school has a positive behaviour system and each class has a learning contract. - The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school. - If a child has ongoing difficulties with their behaviour the class teacher can liaise with the SENCo, Assistant Headteachers, Head teacher and external agencies, as necessary, to support and guide the progress of each child. - Attendance of every child is monitored on a daily basis by the Admin department.
+Our behaviour policy is on our website. - The school has a positive behaviour system and each class has a learning contract. - Each class supports children to identify and support their emotions using The Zones of Regulation. - Some children may have a more detailed Zones of Regulation or a 1-5 scale. - Personalised provision can be available including access to calm spaces and sensory breaks. - The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school. - If a child has ongoing difficulties with their behaviour the class teacher can liaise with the SENDCo, Assistant Headteacher, Headteacher and external agencies, as necessary, to support and guide the progress of each child. - Attendance of every child is monitored on a daily basis by the Admin department.
 Lateness and absence are recorded and reported upon to the Head teacher.
 Children's Social Care or Children and Family Practices may become involved if there are ongoing issues with attendance.